dart-lang/language/working/macros/feature-specification.md

 unique prefix to the import and then the identifier emitted as a prefixed identifier followed by the identifier's simple name.*

-Macros can also generate code from strings.
-When a `Code` object is created, if any identifiers appear inside strings or `Fragment`s used to build the code, they must resolve to local declarations inside that same `Code` object.
-Code generated from strings or fragments may not refer to free variables declared outside of the same `Code` object.
-To refer to non-local declarations, macro authors must get an `Identifier` for the declaration.
+Macros also build up generated code using strings.
+Bare identifiers in strings may must resolve to local declarations inside the declaration being defined by the macro.
+For example, if a macro is generating a method body, any bare identifiers that appear in strings used to build the `Code` object must resolve to local variables or local functions declared inside the body of that same method.
+To refer to non-local declarations, macro authors must use an `Identifier` object.
 Macros can get or create `Identifiers` using the introspection API.

+An identifier in a string used to create a `Code` object does not necessarily need to resolve to a local declaration *in that same `Code` object*.
+Macros can compose `Code` objects out of other `Code` objects and strings.
+It is only when the final `Code` object is returned by the macro and used to produce a declaration that all identifiers inside strings must be resolvable to locals in the generated declaration.

 **TODO: Define this API.
 See [here](https://github.com/dart-lang/language/pull/1779#discussion_r683843130).**